LMauricius/ChakraL-experiment/Docs/src/content/2_Language_features/Value_qualifiers/Ownership.md

 # Ownership
-While the data context can have many references, it can only have a single owner value.
-It is modified by the `own` and `ref` keywords
+Data can have a single owner value, but many references.
+The ownership property of a value is modified by the `own`, `ref` and `const` keywords.

 ## Owner
 The owner can be seen as a 'main' variable of some data.
 When data is assigned to an owner value, the new owner *takes* the ownership from the old one.
 That makes the old value *uninitialized*, which means it can't be used in an expression until it gets assigned with new data.